malictus/konverti/README.md

 konverti
 ========

-File conversion GUI for FFMPEG
+File conversion GUI for FFmpeg by James Halliday.
+For more information contact me at malictus@gmail.com.